 Still, have a mouse problem after applying these tips?
 Then it’s time to call in a professional mouse exterminator.
 For problems that are too big for you to handle, contacting them will save you a lot of time, as exterminators will locate the source and attack the issue head-on.
 They know the most likely places for mice to burrow and will deal with the problem after inspecting your home.
 Not to mention come back to make sure the mice haven’t returned.

-If you have a mouse, rodent or insect problem, then Contact Pest Control is your best solution.
-With 100% removal guaranteed, our fully licensed and insured technicians provide same day service throughout the GTA.
+If you have a mouse, rodent or insect problem, then Contact Pest Control is your best solution for the mice control in Toronto.
+With 100% removal guaranteed, our fully licensed and insured technicians provide same-day service throughout the GTA.
 Go online for a free quote or call us to book an appointment.